Version: Unity 6.1 Alpha (6000.1)

 The native plug-inA platform-specific native code library that is created outside of Unity for use in Unity.
 Allows you can access features like OS calls and third-party code libraries that would otherwise not be available to Unity.
 More info

-See in Glossary.
+.
 Unity can also call functions that the native plug-in exports when certain low-level rendering events happen (for example, when you create a graphics device).
-See Low-level native plug-in interface for more information.
+For more information, refer to Low-level native plug-in interface.

-For an example of a native plugin, see Native Renderer Plugin.
+For an example of a native plug-in, refer to Native Renderer Plugin.

 To use a native plug-in: